-You might think because of its size that baby corn is grown from miniature corn plants, but it's actually just regular corn that has been picked before its matured.
-Most of the baby corn found in the United States is in a can and imported from Asia.
-While corn is considered a starchy vegetable because of its carb content, baby corn has a nutritional makeup closer to a non-starchy vegetable.
-Plus, it's a good source of essential nutrients that keep you healthy.
+You might think because of its size that baby corn is grown from mini corn plants, but it's actually just regular corn that's been picked before it's matured.
+Most of the baby corn found in the United States is canned and has been imported from Asia.
+While corn is considered a starchy vegetable because of its carb content, the nutritional values of baby sweetcorn are closer to those of a nonstarchy vegetable.
+Plus, it's a good source of essential nutrients that help keep you healthy.

 Baby corn is a low-calorie vegetable with 25 calories per 1/2-cup serving, according to the U.S. Department of Agriculture.
-By comparison, 1/2 cup of regular corn kernels, which is considered a starchy vegetable, has 80 calories.
-The baby corn has a similar calorie content to other non-starchy vegetables such as broccoli, cauliflower and green beans.
-As a low-calorie food, baby corn can fill you up without costing you too many calories, making it a good choice for those trying to lose or maintain a healthy weight.
+By comparison, 1/2 cup of regular corn, which is considered a starchy vegetable, has more than 60 calories.
+Baby corn has a calorie content that's similar to that of other nonstarchy vegetables such as broccoli, cauliflower and green beans.
+As a low-calorie food, baby corn can fill you up without costing you too many calories, making it a good choice if you're trying to lose or maintain a healthy weight.

-Just like the calories, baby corn also has a lower carb count than regular corn, but is still a good source of fiber.
-A 1/2-cup serving of baby corn contains just 4 grams of carbs, versus 15 grams in 1/2-cup of regular corn kernels, and 2 grams of fiber.
+As with calories, baby corn has a lower carb count than that of regular corn but is still a good source of fiber.
+A 1/2-cup serving of baby corn contains just 5 grams of carbs — versus 13.5 grams in 1/2 cup of regular corn kernels — along with 3 grams of fiber.
 Getting more fiber in your diet offers a number of health benefits, including a lower risk of heart disease and Type 2 diabetes, according to the University of Maryland Medical Center.
-Fiber in foods such as baby corn also help keep you feeling full and have been associated with lower body weights.
+Fiber in foods such as baby corn also helps keep you feeling full and has been associated with lower body weights.

-A 1/2-cup serving of baby corn contains 2 grams of protein and 0 grams of fat.
-Both protein and fat are essential nutrients, but if you eat a variety of foods you should be able to more than adequately meet your needs.
-It is recommended that you get 10 to 35 percent of your calories from protein and 20 to 35 percent of your calories from fat.
+A 1/2-cup serving of baby corn contains 1 gram of protein and zero grams of fat.
+Both protein and fat are essential nutrients, but if you eat a variety of foods, you should be able to more than adequately meet your needs.
+It's recommended that you get 10 to 35 percent of your calories from protein and 20 to 35 percent of your calories from fat.
 Protein is needed to make new cells, and fat acts as a source of energy.

 Watch the Sodium

-As a canned food, baby corn is a source of sodium.
-A 1/2-cup serving of baby corn contains 280 milligrams of sodium.
+As a canned food, baby corn is a source of sodium in the diet.
+A 1/2-cup serving of baby corn contains 300 milligrams of sodium.
 If you're concerned about the sodium content, you may be able to find fresh baby corn at your local farmer's market.
-Too much sodium in the diet raises blood pressure and may cause fluid retention.
+Too much sodium in the diet may raise blood pressure and cause fluid retention.
 The U.S. Food and Drug Administration suggests that your daily intake of sodium should be less than 2,300 milligrams a day.
 Rinsing canned mini corn prior to consumption helps to reduce sodium content.

 Vitamins and Minerals

-According to the U.S. Department of Agriculture, baby corn is nutrient-rich, and a 1/2-cup serving meets 4 percent of the daily value for vitamin A and iron, and 2 percent of the daily value for vitamin C (see reference 2).
-As essential nutrients for your immune system, both vitamins A and C help your body fight off infection (see reference 7).
-Your body needs iron to transport oxygen from your lungs to the rest of your body (see reference 8).
+According to the U.S. Department of Agriculture, baby corn is nutrient-rich, providing vitamin A, vitamin C and iron in your diet.
+As essential nutrients for your immune system, both vitamins A and C help your body fight off infection.
+Your body also needs iron to transport oxygen from your lungs to the rest of your body.